phillram/zendesk-scripts/README.md

 Scripts I've written to do various stuff for Zendesk.
 Predominately API related functions.

-- Create_Multiple_Organizations: Creates a lot of organizations
+- create_multiple_organizations: Creates a lot of organizations
-- Delete_All_Organizations: Deletes all organiations
+- delete_all_organizations: Deletes all organiations
-- Delete_NonEmail_Users: Deletes users without an email
+- delete_non_email_users: Deletes users without an email
-- Delete_Nonticketed_Users: Deletes users who don't have a ticket associated in any way
+- delete_non_ticketed_users: Deletes users who don't have a ticket associated in any way
+- parse_organization_export: Extracts organization information from Zendesk's export organization report